rezwanurrahman00/acessaid-i8/README.md

 ## 📋 Current Status

-The app is now functional with all Sprint 2 features implemented.
-The foundation established in Sprint 1 has been expanded with core accessibility features, authentication, voice commands, and a complete backend API.
+The app is now fully functional with all Sprint 1, 2, and 3 features implemented.
+The foundation established in Sprint 1 was expanded in Sprint 2 with core accessibility features, authentication, voice commands, and a complete backend API.
+Sprint 3 added major feature implementations including enhanced Camera Reader Module with OCR and safety checks, comprehensive Speech-to-Text voice input capabilities, and a global Voice Announcement Toggle system for improved accessibility control.
+The application is production-ready with comprehensive accessibility features for users with disabilities.

 ## Scripts
 - `npm start` – Start the Expo dev server (⚠️ Voice features won't work in Expo Go)